 Firm A and Firm B are competitors in the market for equipment and technology used for a certain type of surgery.
 Firm A and Firm B hold patents for their respective equipment and technology, which are substitutable for the other firm's equipment and technology.
-Instead of competing with each other, Firm A and Firm B place their competing patents in a patent pool, in order to share the proceeds each time either firm's equipment or technology is used.
+Instead of competing with each other, Firm A and Firm B place their competing patents in a patent pool and established a \$300 licensing fee to be paid to the pool each time either firm's equipment or technology was used in order to share the proceeds.

-The use of a patent pool between Firm A and Firm B to eliminate competition between them may constitute an output restriction agreement that infringes the section 34 prohibition.
+The use of a patent pool between Firm A and Firm B to eliminate competition between them may constitute a price fixing agreement that infringes the section 34 prohibition.